-I. All Committees - Notification of Vacancies
+J. All Committees - Notification of Vacancies

 Committee members who anticipate vacating their committee assignments shall so notify the chairperson of their committee at the earliest practicable time.
-Chairpersons of committees shall report all vacancies on their respective committees to the Chairperson of the Academic Senate within 10 days of receiving notification of the vacancy.
+Chairpersons of committees shall report all vacancies on their respective committees to the Chairperson of the Academic Senate within ten (10) business days of receiving notification of the vacancy.

-J. All Committees - Annual Report on Committee System
+K. All Committees - Annual Report on Committee System

-The Academic Senate Office shall make available on a continuing basis the "Committee Structure of the Academic Senate of Illinois State University" (see Appendix 2).
+The Academic Senate Office shall make available on a continuing basis the "Committee Structure of the Academic Senate of Illinois State University" (see Appendix II).

-K. All Committees - Modifications of Committee Functions
+L. All Committees - Modifications of Committee Functions